Beef Braciole Recipe (Braciola)

 Instructions

-• Cut top-round slices in half widthwise so that you have 12 equal pieces.
-Place beef between two pieces of plastic wrap.
-Gently pound to 1/4 to 1/8-inch thickness.
+• Cut the top-round slices in half widthwise to have 12 equal pieces.
+Place the beef on a cutting board or other flat surface.
+Place a zipper-top bag over each beef slice and gently pound to 1/4 to 1/8-inch thickness.

 • Mince 4 cloves of garlic; slice the remaining 8 cloves.